axelarnetwork/interchain-governance-orchestrator/docs/deployment.md

 yarn deploy --tags Verify --network {chainName}
 ```

-## Setting Up the ProposalExecutor Contract
+## Setting Up the InterchainProposalExecutor Contract

-You may need to whitelist certain contracts for your `ProposalExecutor` contract.
+You may need to whitelist certain contracts for your `InterchainProposalExecutor` contract.
 Here's how you can do that:

 1. To whitelist the `InterchainProposalSender` contract, use the following command: